tonybebber/barcodescanner-sdk-react-native/docs/integrate.md

 ![framework](img/ios/libs.png)

-- In the Info.plist file add a new row where the key is "NSCameraUsageDescription" and the value is the message that will be shown to the user when camera acces is requested.
+- In the Info.plist file add a new row where the key is "NSCameraUsageDescription" and the value is the message that will be shown to the user when camera access is requested.

 ## Instantiate and configure the barcode picker